Education in Belarus: Primary and secondary education

 Education in primary and secondary schools is required for children from the ages of six until fifteen and lasts for 9 years.
 After finishing basic education, each student must pass the basic educational curriculum and is given a certificate by the state.
 Then students are able to enter a professional technical institutions where they can focus on completing their high school education and study to get a professional certificate.

 Completion of 11 years of school or a professional certificate allows students to enter higher educational establishments or enter professional technical institutions as well; the length of the schooling depends on what the student has chosen.

 The majority of children are educated in Russian language, some regions have no schools working in Belarusian language.

 Belarusian schools use administrative resource to drag the pupils into the state-controlled BRSM youth union.

 Higher education

-Higher education is in constant growth since 1991.
+Higher education has been in constant growth since 1991.
 In 2011, 4,725 per 10,000 citizens were undergraduates.
 Belarus has also adopted the ECTS system, allowing more student mobility.

 Belarus counts 55 higher education institutions (45 state-owned, 10 private).

 To enter a higher educational establishment a student must pass three centralized tests (and get up to 100 points per test).

-There are two leading establishments of higher education in national education system:
+There are two leading establishments of higher education in the national education system: